 5. Blog hop!
 I am loving the hop!
 It’s another thing to do every day, but I love reading everyone’s posts!

 This week’s goals…

-1. Logging my food.
+1. Logging food daily.

-What are your goals for the week?
+What are your goals this week?